 10. Jock, Alliance Property Management – on Fast Growth:

 Our company has grown 30 percent in the last two years by belonging to great property management associations like NARPM and investing in our property management marketing strategies.
-That means spending money on a great website, blogging, Google AdWords, working with good marketing partners, and being quick to respond to leads.
+That means spending money on a great website, blogging, Google Ads, working with good marketing partners, and being quick to respond to leads.
 Building a reputation is really important; you want people to know about you before you talk to them.
 So, invest in creating a great brand.

 Bonus – Tony, Ground Floor Property Management – on Your Network:[Excerpt from our interview with Tony LeBlanc] Tony called all the Realtor friends he worked with previously and used his relationships and connections to quickly establish himself.
 There was a snowball effect from picking up the phone and letting people know he was in business.
 Property management is a people business and a relationship business.
 It’s hard to earn new business sitting in the office.
 Go out and meet every Realtor in town and anyone associated with the rental business.
 Connect and create relationships to increase the amount of business you’re doing.